ezinkow/budget-tracker/README.md

 ## About This Project:

-This was a homework assignment as part of the Northwestern Coding Bootcamp to build an application where a user can keep track of their finances.
+This app is an application where a user can keep track of their finances.

 This was built with MongoDB, Mongoose, express, node, Heroku, Javascript, HTML and CRUD methods.